Article I. General

-Performance guarantee (See also maintenance guarantee) – A financial guarantee to ensure that all improvements, facilities, or work required by this Ordinance will be completed in compliance with the Ordinance, the Subdivision Regulations, and the approved plans and specifications of a development.
+Performance guarantee (See also maintenance guarantee) – A financial guarantee to ensure that all improvements, facilities, or work required by this Code will be completed in compliance with the Code, the Subdivision Regulations, and the approved plans and specifications of a development.

 Person – An individual, partnership, corporation, contractor, property owner, or any other person or entity.

 Personal Services – Establishments or places of business engaged in the provision of frequently or recurrently needed services of a personal nature.
 Typical uses include beauty and barber shops; grooming of pets; seamstresses, tailors, or shoe repairs; florists; massage therapy; and laundromats and dry cleaning stations serving individuals and households.

 Photocopy service – A business that reproduces drawings, plans, maps, or other copy by means of blueprinting or photocopying.

 Physiographic features – The soils, topography, land slope and aspect, and local climate that influence the form and species composition of plant communities.

 Planned unit development (PUD) – A development of land that is under unified control and is planned and developed as a whole in a single development operation or programmed series of development stages.
 The development may include streets, circulation ways, utilities, buildings, open spaces, and other site features and improvements.

 Planning and Zoning Commission (or Planning and Zoning Commission) – The Easton Planning and Zoning Commission.